 - The U.S. Department of Justice (DOJ) is managing the claims process through the company they hired, Gilardi & Co.
-Your claim will go to Gilardi, but we suggest you start at FTC.gov/WU, which will link you to the claims website.
+Your claim will go to Gilardi, but we suggest you start at the FTC’s website, which will link you to the claims website.

 - If you had reported your loss to Western Union, the FTC, or another government agency earlier, you might have gotten a pre-filled claim form in the mail.
 But even if you didn’t, you can still file a claim.

 - To prove how much you lost, it helps to have documentation – like a receipt or transfer send form.
 If you don’t have those, file anyway.
 Give as much information as you can about your wire transfer and the money you lost, including when and why you sent it.
 That will help DOJ validate your claim.

 - We know it’s not that safe to send your Social Security number through the mail to someone you’ve never heard of.
 That’s why we suggest filing your claim online, starting at the FTC’s website.
 But if you got a claim form in the mail from Gilardi and you want to return it by mail, the only address to send it to is: United States v.
 The Western Union Company, PO Box 404027, Louisville, KY 40233-4027.